NjohPrince/theunicorndesigns/README.md

 - Create an account on the [GraphCMS Platform](https://graphcms.com/)
 - Create a project
-- Create the Schemas `Design and Author` and create the following fields/attributes:
+- Create the Schemas `Design, Categories and Author` and create the following fields/attributes:

 ```gql
   designs {